 Fractional lasers can be used to actually diminish the appearance of the grooves from the marks while procedures such as microdermabrasion are often used afterward to get rid of the red or purple coloring that may be leftover.

-To get rid of stretch marks on the butt you should probably expect to pay around $250 or so.
-The buttocks isn’t the biggest part of the body to have done (the legs or stomach are often more expensive) so the max price shouldn’t apply.
+To get rid of stretch marks on the butt you should probably expect to pay around $750 or so.
+The buttocks isn’t the biggest part of the body to have done (the legs or stomach are often more expensive) so the max price can be pretty scary.

 Creams and procedures aren’t your only options for removing stretch marks on your butt.
 There are other alternative treatments that can be used but it’s important to note that these are generally less effective and take a lot more time (3-6 months of regular application) to produce visible results.